DomWilliams0/name-needed/.planning/active.md

 * [ ] merge intersecting continents
 * [X] return Result from loading biome map
 * [X] noise sampling is non determinstic
+* [ ] each biome should have its own elevation noise parameters